Sirocco (parrot): Biography

 Sirocco guards the hut during the 2008 breeding season.

 Sirocco was hatched on 23 March 1997 on the island bird sanctuary of Codfish Island off the west coast of Stewart Island, south of the New Zealand mainland.
 At three weeks old he suffered a respiratory illness, which led to him being removed from the care of his mother and hand-raised by Department of Conservation rangers.

 Having been raised away from other kākāpō, this led to his being imprinted on humans instead of on his mother.
 As an older bird, he still would not associate with other kākāpō.
 This extends to the mating ritual of 'booming': Sirocco booms in the presence of humans, rather than female kākāpō.
 Sirocco is therefore seen as unlikely to be successful at breeding.
 However, his affinity to human beings means he has become an effective advocate for the kākāpō species.

 As Codfish Island, a protected sanctuary, is closed to the public, Sirocco spends much time travelling away from his home.
 Since 2006 he has regularly appeared on Ulva Island as part of a 'kākāpō encounter'; in September 2009 he travelled to Auckland Zoo, where he was visited by thousands of people.
 Sirocco appeared at Zealandia wildlife sanctuary in October 2011 and at Maungatautari Ecological Island in 2012.
 In 2015, he visited Zealandia again for another six-week residence.

 Sirocco's radio transmitter went offline in late 2016 or early 2017.
 For months the team of scientists tasked with routine health checks conducted periodic searches for him using trained English Setters.
 They issued a public statement that Sirocco's whereabouts were unknown on 23 March 2017, his 20th "hatchday".
-On 8 February 2018, a release from the Department of Conservation announced that Sirocco had been found and fitted with a new transmitter.
+On 8 February 2018, a release from the Department of Conservation announced that Sirocco has been found alive and fitted with a new transmitter.

 Sirocco's preference for head-mating and resistance to massage techniques has made it difficult to collect his semen.
 Scientists who work with him designed an "ejaculation helmet" for volunteers to wear while he attempted to mate with their heads.
 The dimpled, rubber headgear was ineffective due to the duration of the kākāpō's mating period and was later donated to the Te Papa museum in Wellington.